The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without this Concept: Why physicists decided to describe cosmological data with dark energy

-A common principle of physics is that when a new phenomenon is discovered, physicists should try to first explain it proceeding from the existing science.
-Only if all such efforts fail, something exotic can be involved.
-But for PCA, an opposite approach was adopted: exotic explanations with dark energy or quintessence were accepted without serious efforts to explain the data in the framework of existing science.
+Despite these obvious facts, the question of the curvature of empty space is discussed in the physics literature and, even in textbooks, it is stated that empty space can only be flat.
+That is why, the fact that the results \cite{Perlmutter,Planck} could be described only with $\Lambda\neq 0$ was first perceived as a shock of something fundamental.

+However, the following way out of this situation was proposed: the terms with $\Lambda$ in the Einstein equations have been moved from the l.h.s. to the r.h.s. and were interpreted not as the curvature of empty space-time (which was supposed to be zero), but as a manifestation of hypothetical fields called dark energy or quintessence.
+Although their physical nature remains a mystery (see e.g., \cite{Brax} and references therein), and, as noted in \cite{Kam1}, there are an almost endless number of explanations for dark energy, mainstream publications on the problem of cosmological acceleration (PCA) involve those concepts.
+However, these approaches have not solved PCA without uncertainties.

-Although the physical nature of dark energy remains a mystery, there exists a wide literature where the authors propose quantum field theory (QFT) models of dark energy.
-While in most publications, only proposals about future discovery of dark energy are considered, the authors of \cite{Brax} argue that dark energy has already been discovered by the XENON1T collaboration.
-In June 2020, this collaboration reported an excess of electron recoils: 285 events, 53 more than expected 232 with a statistical significance of $3.5\sigma$.
-However, in July 2022, a new analysis by the XENONnT collaboration discarded the excess \cite{arxiv}.
+While in most publications, only proposals about future discovery of dark energy are considered, the authors of \cite{Brax} stated that dark energy had already been discovered by the XENON1T collaboration.
+In June 2020, it reported an excess of electron recoils: 285 events, 53 more than expected 232 with a statistical significance of $3.5\sigma$.
+However, in July 2022, a new analysis by the XENONnT collaboration \cite{arxiv} discarded the excess.

-As shown in our publications and in the present paper, PCA can be explained without uncertainties proceeding from universally recognized results of physics and without involving models and/or assumptions the validity of which has not been unambiguously proved yet.
+As noted below, at the current stage of the universe (when semiclassical approximation is valid), PCA can be explained without uncertainties and without involving models and/or assumptions containing ambiguities.